Candlemas Day in Mexico: Symbolism and Joyful Festivities

 Veracruz

 If you want to go to the beach for Candlemas, Veracruz is a great place to go.
 You can relax on sunny beaches, eat seafood, and listen to fun music during the celebrations.
-Nearby, Tlacotalpan is also a cool spot to check out.
-It’s a UNESCO World Heritage Site and has colorful parades and dances to honor the Virgin of Candlemas.
+Nearby, Tlacotalpan is also a lovely spot to check out.
+It’s a UNESCO World Heritage Site with colorful parades and dances to honor the Virgin of Candlemas.
 Check out our Veracruz food article!

 Veracruz Tour